 Gant: Flocks of noisy piam-piams flew from tree to tree, reiterating their monotonous note “piam! piam!” so busy over their eternal squabbling …

-However, Dent’s utilization of unattributed material is a horse of an entirely different color.
+However, Dent’s utilization of unattributed material is an entirely different mater.
 Webster’s dictionary defined plagiarism as “the unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one’s own original work.”
-Certainly there is no mention of Thomas Gann, Frederick O’Brien, or Phillips Russell between the covers of Doc Savage Magazine in which their writings appeared.
+There is no mention of Thomas Gann, Frederick O’Brien, or Phillips Russell between the covers of Doc Savage Magazine in which their writings appeared.
 The works are unattributed.

 One passage in particular in “They Died Twice” caught my attention.
 The segment reads “There were tiny parakeets and pairs of yellow-headed parrots dining off chichem berries.”
 It just happened that I was reading “The Man of Bronze” the night before.
 Sure enough I went back and examined that story and found this: “Confident of his motors, Doc flew low enough that they could see tiny parakeets and pairs of yellow-headed parrots feeding off chichem berries that grew in abundance. “

 Appearing in Gann’s “Discoveries and Adventures in Central America” is this passage: “Flashing like emeralds in and out between the branches, were flocks of tiny parakeets, and pairs of yellow-headed parrots, dining off the chichem berries, and screeching in the process loudly enough to drown at times even the piam-piams.”
 We can now trace this technique all the way back to the very first story in the series, “The Man of Bronze.”